First-Time Domestic Violence Charge in CA

 Long-Term Consequences of a Domestic Violence Conviction

-While first-time penalties may seem minor at first glance, a domestic violence conviction leaves a permanent criminal record that can severely limit future opportunities such as:
+While first-time penalties may seem minor at first glance, a domestic violence conviction leaves a permanent criminal record that can severely limit future opportunities, such as:

 • Difficulty finding employment, especially in healthcare, education, financial services, and other regulated industries that require background checks.